alex-d-bondarev/pcsFilter/CONTRIBUTING.md

 ### Shipping a release (maintainers only)
 Maintainers need to do the following to push out a release:

-* Switch to the master branch and make sure it's up to date.
+1. Switch to the master branch and make sure it's up to date.
+1. [Optional] Bump up the version in the `setup.py`
-* Test locally
+1. Test locally
     ```shell
     pip install -e .
     ```
-* Prepare to publish the project
+1. Prepare to publish the project
     ```shell
     PIPENV_IGNORE_VIRTUALENVS=1 pipenv run python setup.py bdist_wheel
     PIPENV_IGNORE_VIRTUALENVS=1 pipenv run python setup.py develop